ramya-ram/perturb-training/README.md

 		-SIMULATION_HUMAN_TRAIN: Use if you want to run human subject experiments in which humans work with a simulated robot/agent for ONLY the training phase.
 		A GUI will pop up, and then in the console, you will be prompted for the participant's ID and then for the participant's condition (BH - perturbation HR-Perturb, BQ - perturbation Q-learning, PQ - procedural using Q-learning)
 		The same data is given as in SIMULATION_HUMAN_TRAIN_TEST, but only for episodes that were executed (so only training rather than training and testing).
-		Also, this data will be saved to a file, which should be in your dropbox folder, specified by trainedQValuesDir in Constants.java.
+		Also, this data will be saved to a file, which should be in your Dropbox folder, specified by trainedQValuesDir in Constants.java.

 		-ROBOT_HUMAN_TEST: Use if you want to run human subject experiments in which humans work with an embodied robot (the PR2 in our case) after participants already completed the training phase SIMULATION_HUMAN_TRAIN.
 		Make sure the arduino is connected to the computer.